shrine.org.au

 Rowan D Story

 Rowan was appointed as a Shrine Governor in 2022.
-Since 1998, Rowan has led an annual surgical mission to Ho Chi Minh City in Vietnam, treating cleft and jaw deformity patients.
-He has been a Defence Force Reservist, Army and Royal Australian Air Force (1979–2020) and served on attachment to the British Army (1981–1982).
+Since 1998, Rowan annually leads surgical missions to Ho Chi Minh City, treating cleft and jaw deformities.
+A Defence Force Reservist (1979–2020) with service in the Army and Royal Australian Air Force, he also served with the British Army (1981–1982).
+Rowan was appointed as a Member of the Order of Australia in 2002 for his contributions to dentistry.